Sarai at Toria

 Family run by the wonderful Raghu and Joanna, who will go out of their way to make sure your stay is the best it can be

 Raghu and Joanna are not just passionate conservationists but foodies also - you will certainly not go hungry

 The climate of Madhya Pradesh can be labelled tropical and monsoonal.
 Seasonal variations occur mainly in the form of three distinct seasons - summer, winter and monsoon.

 Summer runs from April until June with temperatures reaching over 40°C during the day, while early mornings and evenings are pleasant, around 18-24°C. Rainfall is heavy in the monsoon season which lasts from mid-June until September.
 Winters are pleasant and the best time to travel is from October to March when game viewing in the national parks is at its best.

 Please note the national parks in this region are closed during the monsoon season, from July until October.

-Call us on to start planning your vacation to Sarai at Toria or take a look at our itineraries to Central India
+To start planning your vacation to Sarai at Toria

 The Sarai at Toria is a wonderfully luxurious but charmingly earth-friendly property situated on the banks of the Ken River and just outside Panna Tiger Reserve, you will be cocooned by wildlife, culture and beautiful scenery.